 Camilo Echavarria defends large corporations in single-plaintiff, multi-plaintiff, and class action cases involving wrongful termination, discrimination, retaliation, and wage and hour issues.
 He also handles complex business and entertainment litigation for financial, retail, health care, and media clients.
 Camilo’s diverse litigation background includes defending unfair competition and Unruh Act class actions, as well as employment cases, against large national corporations.
 In his appellate practice, Camilo has represented both appellants and appellees in state and federal courts.
 His clients have included Bank of America, 24 Hour Fitness, Merrill Lynch, Providence Healthcare, Kaiser Permanente, Bonneville International, and Target Corporation.

-Camilo’s 17 years of experience includes over three years as in-house counsel for NBC Universal, which gives him firsthand knowledge of cost-effective ways to partner with clients and provide responsive, results-oriented counsel.
+Camilo’s two decades of experience includes over three years as in-house counsel for NBC Universal, which gives him firsthand knowledge of cost-effective ways to partner with clients and provide responsive, results-oriented counsel.
 Camilo has developed numerous alternative fee arrangements for his corporate clients, enabling them to reduce legal spend and maintain budget predictability.